-The COVID-19 pandemic did not have a significant impact on BIAL's fair value at March 31, 2022 as BIAL is an infrastructure investment that is currently in a period of capital expansion and as a result a significant amount of its fair value is driven by expected growth in passenger traffic in the later years of the forecasting period once various capital projects are complete.
-As a result of the resurgence of COVID-19 cases in India during the second wave, BIAL's forecast reflected reduced domestic and international passenger traffic forecasts for its fiscal year 2022, a delay in expected discretionary capital expenditures, an increase in the expected total cost for Terminal 2 and a revised timeline for its real estate development plans.
-Additionally, BIAL's aeronautical revenues are primarily driven by user development fees ("UDF") charged to airlines and passengers, which are set by the Airports Economic Regulatory Authority of India ("AERA") in five-year control periods and are fixed in a manner to generate a 16.0% per annum return on invested equity for the airport operator.
-As the tariff setting mechanism adjusts for periods of underperformance, it is expected that underachievement in aeronautical revenues due to the COVID-19 pandemic in the second control periods.
-It should be noted that

-UDFs set by AERA for the third control period are not sufficient to recover losses sustained in the second control period due to the lockdown restrictions.
+The disruptions caused by the COVID-19 pandemic and the conflict in Ukraine have not had a significant impact on BIAL's fair value at June 30, 2022 as BIAL is an infrastructure investment that is currently in a period of capital expansion and as a result a significant amount of its fair value is driven by expected growth in passenger traffic in the later years of the forecasting period once various capital projects are complete.
+BIAL's aeronautical revenues are primarily driven by user development fees charged to airlines and passengers, which are set by the Airports Economic Regulatory Authority of India ("AERA") in five-year control periods and are fixed in a manner to generate a 16.0% per annum return on invested equity for the airport operator.
+As the tariff setting mechanism adjusts for periods of underperformance, it is expected that underachievement in aeronautical revenues due to the COVID-19 pandemic in the second control period, which ended on March 31, 2021, will be substantially recovered through, among other factors, higher UDFs in future control periods.
+It should be noted that UDFs set by AERA for the third control period are not sufficient to recover losses sustained in the second control period due to the lockdown restrictions.

-A gradual recovery in passenger traffic over a two year time horizon to levels expected before the pandemic is supported by significant efforts by BIAL's management and the Indian government to support a return to normal patterns of travel and the recovery of airport operations, including the implementation of contactless passenger experiences and the resumption of domestic and international flights.
+A gradual recovery in passenger traffic to pre-pandemic levels by BIAL's fiscal year 2024 is supported by significant efforts by BIAL's management and the Indian government to support a return to normal patterns of travel and the recovery of airport operations, including the implementation of contactless passenger experiences and the resumption of domestic and international flights.

 Discount rates were based on the company's assessment of risk premiums to the appropriate risk-free rate of the economic environment in which BIAL operates.
-Long term growth rates were based on the expected long term sustainable growth rate of the economic environment and sectors in which BIAL operates and were not adjusted downward for the short term impacts of COVID-19.
+Long term growth rates were based on the expected long term sustainable growth rate of the economic environment and sectors in which BIAL operates.

-At March 31, 2022 the company's internal valuation model indicated that the fair value of the company's investment in BIAL was \$1,344,377 (December 31, 2021 - \$1,372,170).
-The changes in fair value of the company's investment in BIAL for the first quarters of 2022 and 2021 are presented in the tables disclosed earlier in note 5.
+At June 30, 2022 the company's internal valuation model indicated that the fair value of the company's investment in BIAL was \$1,291,610 (December 31, 2021 - \$1,372,170).
+The changes in fair value of the company's investment in BIAL for the second quarters and first six months of 2022 and 2021 are presented in the tables disclosed earlier in note 5.